ScottWhittaker/scottwhittaker.net/posts/throttle-and-debounce/index.md

 title:  Throttle and Debounce
 ---

 Whenever I need to use throttle or debounce I have to remind myself of the differences.
-Here are a few of definitions as a reminder.
+Here are a few definitions as a reminder.

 ## Throttle